1918 United Kingdom general election in Scotland: Candidates

+Analysis

+Coalition Liberals and Liberal party

+The Coalition Liberals (led by Prime Minister David Lloyd George took seats from the Liberal Party (led by H. H. Asquith), winning a greater number vote and seats than the Liberal Party from which it emerged.

-When combined with results from across the UK, the result was a massive landslide in favour of the coalition, with massive losses for Liberals who were not endorsed.
+When combined with results from across the United Kingdom, the result was a massive landslide in favour of the coalition, with massive losses for Liberals who were not endorsed.
 Nearly all the Liberal MPs without coupons were defeated, including party leader H. H. Asquith, who lost his seat in East Fife.
 Asquith continued as Liberal leader, and subsequently returned to the parliament as member for Paisley in the 1920 Paisley by-election.

+The Liberal Party lost a total of 50 seats in Scotland, with 51 losses but one gain from the Conservative Party.
+Conversely, the newly formed Coalition Liberals took a total of 26 seats (including one in the Combined Scottish Universities constituency).
+24 of the gains amongst the Coalition Liberals came from the Liberal Party, with two coming from its partners in Scotland, the Unionist Party (in national affiliation with the Conservative Party).